 Description 1900's postcard of St Gregory of the Abughamrents in the ancient Armenian City of ANI.
 Image was was in great disrepair and I tried to breath new life and aesthetics into it with Photoshop techniques.Ani (Armenian: ) is a ruined and uninhabited medieval Armenian city-site situated in the Turkish province of Kars, beside the border with Armenia.
 It was once the capital of a medieval Armenian kingdom that covered much of present day Armenia and eastern Turkey.
 The city is located on a triangular site, visually dramatic and naturally defensive, protected on its eastern side by the ravine of the Akhurian River and on its western side by the Bostanlar or Tzaghkotzadzor valley.
 The Akhurian is a branch of the Araks River and forms part of the current border between Turkey and Armenia.
 Called the 'City of 1001 Churches', it stood on various trade routes and its many religious buildings, palaces, and fortifications were amongst the most technically and artistically advanced structures in the world.At its height, Ani had a population of 100,000200,000 people and was the rival of Constantinople, Baghdad and Cairo.
 Long ago renowned for its splendor and magnificence, Ani has been abandoned and largely forgotten for centuries.
 Unfortunately over the years Turkish troops have used various structures of Ani for artillery practice, one more act the Turk destroying the rightful lineage of the Armenian people to their ancestral roots.

-Armen Kojoyian, In the Studio Member Since December 2007 Artist Statement Art and Graphics of the dynamic vision of Armen Kojoyian.
-Unique vibrant original art and photography displayed in these galleries show his versatile talents from the commercial and fine art worlds.
+Armen Kojoyian, NYC Member Since December 2007 Artist Statement Art and Graphics of the dynamic vision of Armen Kojoyian.
+Unique vibrant original art and photography displayed in these galleries show his versatile talents from the fine art world to graphic design.
 Product creation and printing technology of artwork in this internet gallery is expertly reproduced by Imagekind's staff with fine archival inks on deluxe archival papers.